Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Main results

 \subsection{Applications}

 We start with some results about mapping class groups.
 The following question is Problem 2.12(A) in Kirby's list.
 It was asked in the early '80s and is often attributed to Penner, Long, and McCarthy.
 It is also recorded by Ivanov \cite[Problems 3]{Iv}, and Farb refers to it in \cite[\S 2.4]{F_book} as a ``well known open question".

-\begin{prob} Is there a normal subgroup of $\MCG$ consisting only of pseudo-Anosov elements (except identity)? \end{prob}
+Recall that a subgroup of a mapping class group is called \emph{purely pseudo-Anosov}, if all its non-trivial elements are pseudo-Anosov.